rfpotrero/hangman/README.md

              * Clicking in the Try Again button reload the page to start a new game [HERE](docs/testCases/testcase1mobile.png)

    3. ### Fixed bugs
-      * Pending to review this using the Issues section in Github.
+      * Add else statement to IF loop inside newGame Function for error handling [issue23](https://github.com/rfpotrero/hangman/issues/23)
    4. ### Supported screens and browsers
       * Iphone 6,7,8
       * Ipad Pro